woaitqs/woaitqs.github.com/_posts/2015-01-05-how-to-solve-problem.md

 layout: post
 title: "How to Solve Problem"
 description: "Explain how to slove the problem we faced."
-category: "Logic"
+category: "logic"
-tags: [Logic, Problem]
+tags: [logic, problem]
 ---
 {% include JB/setup %}